twbs/bootstrap/site/content/docs/5.0/components/carousel.md

 Carousels don't automatically normalize slide dimensions.
 As such, you may need to use additional utilities or custom styles to appropriately size content.
 While carousels support previous/next controls and indicators, they're not explicitly required.
 Add and customize as you see fit.

 **The `.active` class needs to be added to one of the slides** otherwise the carousel will not be visible.
 Also be sure to set a unique id on the `.carousel` for optional controls, especially if you're using multiple carousels on a single page.
-Control and indicator elements must have a `data-target` attribute (or `href` for links) that matches the id of the `.carousel` element.
+Control and indicator elements must have a `data-target` attribute that matches the id of the `.carousel` element.

 ### Slides only